govguide/optimism-resource-center/RetroPGF/RetroPGF Round 3/RetroPGF Round 3.md

 > [!info]- This post was originally published in the Community Docs
 > To view the source, please click [here](https://community.optimism.io/docs/governance/retropgf-3).
-Last modified on September 19, 2023.
+Last edited on October 22, 2023.

 <span class="notvisible"></span>
 The Optimism Collective’s third round of Retroactive Public Goods Funding (RetroPGF) will take place in fall of 2023.
 RetroPGF 3 will allocate 30m OP tokens to **reward contributions that have supported the development and adoption of Optimism.**

 ### Process Overview

-1. Project Applications: Sept 19th - Oct 23rd
+1. Project Applications: Sept 19th - Oct 23rd 23:00 PT
 2. Voting: November 6th - December 7th
 3. Results & Token Disbursement: Starting early January

 ## Project Applications

 👉 **Applications for RetroPGF Round 3 are open!
-You can apply [here](http://app.optimism.io/retropgf-signup) until October 23rd.**
+You can apply [here](http://app.optimism.io/retropgf-signup) until 23:00 PT on October 23rd.

 Every type of contributor to the Optimism ecosystem is eligible for RetroPGF.
 Whether you’re a developer working on an Ethereum execution client or an educator creating Optimism-inspired video content, if you’re providing impact, you’re eligible!
 RetroPGF is open to all Optimism artists, creators, writers, builders, and evangelists.